-On the day of inspection we collected 38 CQC comment cards filled in by patients and spoke with two other patients.
+On the day of inspection we collected 50 CQC comment cards filled in by patients and a further 89 on-line feedback replies.
 This information gave us a positive view of the practice.

-During the inspection we spoke with the principal dentist, one dental nurse, and the receptionist.
+During the inspection we spoke with two dentists, three dental nurses, the receptionist and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.